 - being struck by a vehicle

 - back injuries

 - falls, slips or trips

-Common high-risk work environments
+Common high-risk environments for injury claims at work

 Common high-risk work environments that we come across include: